shuvo-dotcom/NASA-APOD-Data-Analysis/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1-blue.svg?cacheSeconds=2592000" />
 </p>

 > The project tries to resolve all the 4 problems from the assignment.
 1. Fetching data from NASA APOD website using the API Keys provided and loading those Keys using dotenv module.
+2. After fetching the data from the API -> data needs to be read from the json format and manupulations needs to be done.
+3. Creating Numpy 2d Array based on certain predefined conditions and then appyling filter technique to retrieve the final array.
+4. Analytically Observing the Iris dataset and its results over newly generated features using feature enginering.
 ## Author

 👤 **Suvajit Lodh**